User Guide

 Locating students by tag: findtag

-s contain any of the given keywords.
+Finds students whose TAGs contain any of the given keywords.

-Note that if you want to display the entire list of students again, run list
+Note that if you want to display the entire list of students again, run list.

 Format: